cMiIIer/Assessment-of-Freshwater-Trophic-Interactions-Under-Salinization/README.md

 # Acknowledgements

 I would like to thank my Advisor, Dr. Allison Welch, and two undergraduate coauthors: Maya Mylott and Alex Barron.
-Further support was provided by Greg Townsley, Pete Meier, Dr. Bob Podoslky, Dr. Freya Rowland, Dr. A. Challen Hyman, Dr. Tony Harold, Dr. Norm Levine and lastly Dr. Dan McGlinn.
+This would also not be possible without my advisory commitee Dr. A. Challen Hyman, Dr. Tony Harold, Dr. Norm Levine and Dr. Dan McGlinn.
+Further support and assistance was provided by Greg Townsley, Pete Meier, Dr. Bob Podoslky and Dr. Freya Rowland.